-Lassen Community College Course Outline ENGL 12 Survey of American Literature II 3.0 Units I. Catalog Description This course introduces students to a wide range of American authors and their relationship to major literary and intellectual movements from the second half of the nineteenth century to the present.
-This course will include the emergence of realism and naturalism in the post-war industrial era.
+Lassen Community College Course Outline

+ENGL 12 Survey of American Literature II

+I. Catalog Description

+This course introduces students to a wide range of American authors and their relationship to major literary and intellectual movements from the second half of the nineteenth century to the present.
+This course will include the emergence of realism and naturalism in the post-Civil War industrial era after 1865.
 Humorists, local color writers, the revival of poetry, nationalism, cosmopolitanism, and the fiction of the early twentieth century will be studied.

 This course has been approved for online, hybrid and correspondence delivery.

-Prerequisite: English 1 Prerequisite skills: Before entering this course the student will be able to: - 1.
-Write original, organized, coherent and correctly edited and formatted analyses of approximately 1500 3000 words. - 2.
+Prerequisite: English 1

+Prerequisite skills: Before entering this course, the student will be able to:

+- 1. Write original, organized, coherent and correctly edited and formatted analyses of approximately 1500 3000 words. - 2.
 Respond effectively to essay exam prompts by producing clear, well organized, well supported, and logical short essays. - 3.
 Respond to class assignments and activities with college level discussions, discussions which are carefully considered and thoughtfully presented and articulated.

-Transfers to both UC/CSU General Education Area: C CSU GE Area: C2 IGETC GE Area: 3B C-ID ENGL 135 51 Hours Lecture, 102 Outside Class hours, 153 Total Student Learnings Hours Scheduled: Fall (even) II.
-Coding Information Repeatability: Not Repeatable, Take 1 Time Grading Option: Graded or Pass/No Pass Credit Type: Credit - Degree Applicable TOP Code: 150100 III.
-Course Objectives A. Course Student Learning Outcomes Upon completion of this course the student will be able to: - 1.
-From course readings and class discussions, students will be able to identify literary patterns, historical contexts, and/or biographical correlations that are specific to Post-Civil War American literary movements, schools of writing, or authors of note. - 2.
-From course readings and class discussions, students will be able to write an extended literary analysis that is conscious of the tones, styles, and forms that are specific to Post-Civil War American literary movements, schools of writing, or authors of note.
-B. Course Objectives Upon completion of this course the student will be able to: - 1.
-Demonstrate familiarity with important authors, works, genres, and themes of the period - 2.
-Analyze and interpret themes found in the literature and intellectual movements of the period - 3.
-Demonstrate understanding of appropriate academic discourse and the conventions of critical literary analysis - 4.
-Relate the literary works to their historical, philosophical, social, political, regional, and/or aesthetic contexts - 5.
-Demonstrate comprehension of the above through class discussion, written exams, and essays using appropriate citation form IV.
-Course Content The following Post-Civil War American literary movements and schools of writing will be of focus through selected readings, writing assignments, and class discussions: - A. Realism - B. Modernism - C. The Imagist Movement - D. The Harlem Renaissance - E. The Beat Generation - F. Post-Modernism V. Assignments A. Appropriate Readings As described in the contents section of this course outline.
-B. Writing Assignments Students will write extended literary analysis essays C. Expected Outside Assignments Outside assignments may include reading and/or writing assignments beyond the course outline.
-D. Specific Assignments that Demonstrate Critical Thinking - 1.
-Essays requiring theses, analysis and synthesis of the major themes of the course. - 2.
-Essays and reading log entries requiring critical thinking as clarified under course objectives.
+Transfers to both UC/CSU General Education Area: C CSU GE Area: C2 IGETC GE Area: 3B C-ID ENGL 135 51 Hours Lecture, 102 Outside Class hours, 153 Total Student Learnings Hours Scheduled: Fall (even)

+II.
+Coding Information

+Repeatability: Not Repeatable, Take 1 Time Grading Option: Graded or Pass/No Pass Credit Type: Credit - Degree Applicable TOP Code: 150100

+III.
+Course Objectives

+A. Course Student Learning Outcomes

+Upon completion of this course the student will be able to:

+- 1. From course activities, students will be able to analyze literary patterns, historical contexts, and/or biographical correlations that are specific to Post-Civil War American literary movements, schools of writing, or authors of note. - 2.
+From course activities, students will be able to analyze the tones, styles, and forms that are specific to Post-Civil War American literary movements, schools of writing, or authors of note.

+B. Course Objectives

+Upon completion of this course the student will be able to:

+- 1. Demonstrate familiarity with important authors, works, genres, and themes of the period. - 2.
+Analyze and interpret themes found in the literature and intellectual movements of the period. - 3.
+Demonstrate understanding of appropriate academic discourse and the conventions of critical literary analysis. - 4.
+Relate the literary works to their historical, philosophical, social, political, regional, and/or aesthetic contexts. - 5.
+Demonstrate comprehension of the above through class discussion, written exams, and essays using appropriate citation form.

+IV.
+Course Content

+The following Post-Civil War American literary movements and schools of writing will be of focus through selected readings, writing assignments, and class discussions:

+- A. Realism

+- B. Modernism

+- C. The Imagist Movement

+- D. The Harlem Renaissance

+- E. The Beat Generation

+- F. Post-Modernism

+V. Assignments

+A. Appropriate Readings

+As described in the contents section of this course outline.

+B. Writing Assignments

+Students will create a variety of responses to assigned literature from the course content

+C. Expected Outside Assignments

+Outside assignments may include a variety of reading, writing, or other creative responses beyond the course outline.

+D. Specific Assignments that Demonstrate Critical Thinking

+- 1. Written and/or other creative responses requiring a developed thesis, analysis, and synthesis of the major themes of the course. - 2.
+Written and/or other creative responses requiring critical thinking as it relates to any of the course objectives.-

 VI.
-Methods of Evaluation Traditional Classroom Evaluation:
+Methods of Evaluation

+Traditional Classroom Evaluation:

-Essays/compositions (thesis statement, outline, bibliography/Works Cited, rough draft, final draft), homework, classroom discussion, journals, lab demonstrations and activities, multiple choice quizzes, and participation.
+Essays/compositions (thesis statement, outline, bibliography/Works Cited, initial draft, final draft), homework, classroom discussion, journals, lab demonstrations and activities, multiple choice quizzes, and/or participation in small groups.

 Hybrid Evaluation: